ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 {: #vpc-bm-vmware-nsx-t-hosts-vlannic}
 {: step}

 In this step, the following VLAN interfaces will be created for each host.
+These interfaces will be used for the host NSX-T TEP traffic.

 Interface name        | Interface type | VLAN ID | Subnet              | Allow float  | VMkernel Adapter | Distributed Port Group Name
 ----------------------|----------------|---------|---------------------|--------------|------------------|------------------------------